 - Do you need a spot to describe the products or services you’re selling, either online or in your physical store?
 If your objective is to drum up business directly from the web page, this is essential.
 Think about categories and subcategories of products, and consider how you might describe or sell them to your website visitors.

-- What is included on the home page?
+- What is included on the homepage?
 Your contact information?
 Maybe, although that could easily be its own page.
-A catchy photo?
+A memorable photo?
 Definitely.
 Another home-page must-have?
 A call to action (CTA).
 Your CTA should invite visitors to do something: check out your offerings, sign up for your newsletter, or delve into your blog.